 Getting To and Around Atami

 Take the Tokaido Shinkansen (Kodama) from Nagoya to Atami.
 It'll take 2 hours and a ticket runs ¥8,090.

 Starting from Tokyo

 Take the Tokaido Shinkansen (Kodama) from Tokyo to Atami.
 It'll take 40 minutes and a ticket costs ¥3,670.
-If you've got time to kill, take the JR Tokaido Main Line from Nagoya to Atami.
+If you've got time to kill, take the JR Tokaido Main Line from Tokyo to Atami.
 It'll take an hour and 50 minutes and will cost only ¥1,944.